A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Simulation Setup

 \subsection{Evaluation Metrics}

 Both PPO and MAPPO were trained with identical horizon, discount factors, and optimisation schedules using Tanh–Gaussian policies and GAE.
 Each configuration was evaluated every 200 updates.
-We use the trained models to perform 100 tasks in 3 scenarios.
-A mission terminates when the tip-to-goal distance satisfied .The following metrics were recorded: mean action magnitude, mean final distance, mean episode length, and success rate.
+This paper evaluated the trained models under 10,000 episodes in 3 scenarios.
+A mission ends when the tip-to-goal distance is satisfied .The following metrics were recorded: mean action magnitude, mean final distance, mean episode length, and success rate.